-The survey of 4,500 people in England, commissioned by the Care & Support Alliance (CSA), a consortium of 75 charities, found that 6 in 10 people are not confident they will receive sufficient care; that goes up to 7 in 10 for over 60s.
+The survey of 4,500 people in England, commissioned by the Care and Support Alliance (CSA), a consortium of 75 charities, found that 6 in 10 people are not confident they will receive sufficient care; that goes up to 7 in 10 for over 60s.

 Also, along with health services, support for elderly and disabled people is the biggest priority for increased expenditure, the poll revealed.

 It also found that 1 in 3 people in England rely on, or have a close family member that relies on, the care system.
 With this in mind, the CSA is campaigning for a properly funded care system.

 The CSA argues that the social care system is on its knees, with demand going up at the same time as chronic under-funding, leading to a tightening of eligibility, which has seen fewer and fewer people getting support.

 Indeed, councils have reported that £3.5 billion has come out of the care system in the past 4 years, according to the Association of Directors of Adult Social Services’ annual budget survey, published in July.